Search and Filter

 What Impacts Should We Expect from Tutoring at Scale?
 Exploring Meta-Analytic Generalizability

-U.S. public schools are engaged in an unprecedented effort to expand tutoring in the wake of the COVID-19 pandemic.
+U.S. public schools are engaged in an unprecedented effort to expand tutoring in the wake of the pandemic.
 Broad-based support for scaling tutoring emerged, in part, because of the large effects on student achievement found in prior meta-analyses.
-We conduct an expanded meta-analysis of 265 randomized control trials and explore how estimates change when we better align our sample with a policy-relevant target of inference: large-scale tutoring programs in the U.S. aiming to improve standardized test performance.
-Pooled effect sizes from studies with stronger target-equivalence remain meaningful but are only a third to a half as large as those from our full sample.
-This result is driven by stark declines in pooled effect sizes as program scale increases.
-We explore four hypotheses for this pattern and document how a bundled package of recommended design features serves to partially inoculate programs from these attenuated effects at scale.
+We conduct an expanded meta-analysis of 282 randomized control trials and explore how estimates change when we better align our sample with a policy-relevant target of inference: large-scale tutoring programs in the U.S. aiming to improve standardized test performance.
+Pooled effect sizes from studies with stronger target-equivalence remain meaningful, but are only a third to a half as large as those from our full sample.
+This result is driven by stark declines in pooled effect sizes as tutoring program scale increases.
+We explore four hypotheses for this pattern and identify a bundled package of design features that our analyses suggest may help to partially inoculate programs from these attenuated effects at scale.

 Keywords